Dr. Wilhelm H. Schussler and The Schussler Cell Salts

 These cell salt or tissue salts are not meant to work or affect the body like regular mineral supplements do.
 Among other things, by their ingestion they would help the body and its billions of cells to absorb their sympathetic mineral salt through the regular metabolism of normal wholesome foods.

 Some will say that Cell salt therapy, like homeopathy, is not based on scientific research but on provings.
-Provings are basically evidence gathered from volunteers on the effects of a homeopathically prepared substance.
+Provings are basically anecdotal evidence gathered from volunteers.
 This method of testing the efficacy of remedies was devised by Samuel Hahnemann, the German physician who originated homeopathy.
 Within the field of homeopathy, cell salt therapy is considered a sister therapy or perhaps a subset of homeopathy.
 Homeopaths prescribe cell salts, sometimes in conjunction with other remedies.

 The 12 cell salts are as follows: